 Most knee conditions cause pain in the front (anterior) of the knee.
 Patellofemoral pain is the name given to this.
 Pain at the back of the knee is usually caused by a Baker's cyst (also known as a popliteal cyst).
 The rest of this leaflet deals with patellofemoral pain, which is much more common.

 Patellofemoral pain is the medical term used when pain occurs at the front of the knee, around the kneecap (patella), without signs of any damage or other problems in the knee joint.

 The patella is the kneecap bone.
 It lies within the quadriceps tendon.
-This large tendon from the powerful thigh muscles (quadriceps) wraps round the patella and inserts into the top of the lower leg bone (tibia).
-The quadriceps muscles straighten the leg.
+This large tendon from the powerful thigh muscles (quadriceps) wraps round the patella and is attached to the top of the lower leg bone (tibia).
+The quadriceps muscles straighten the knee.

 The back of the patella is covered with smooth cartilage.
-This helps the patella to glide over the lower part of the thigh bone (femur) when you straighten your leg.
+This helps the patella to glide smoothly over the lower part of the thighbone (femur) when you straighten your leg.